imre/fresh-install/README.md

 ## Deploying a brand new project on azure

-1. create a terraform .env file
+1. Create a terraform .env file

 ```
 export TF_VAR_subscription_id=""